 AUMA offers the dates of the next trade fairs in Germany in its trade fair database at

 https://www.auma.de/en/exhibit/find-your-exhibitions?typ=nmd - both of real trade fairs and of digital formats.
 Further information on trade fairs in Germany and abroad is available from the respective organiser.

-The cancellation of trade fairs not only results in losses for the players directly involved, such as organisers, exhibitors, visitors and service providers, but also has serious macroeconomic consequences.
+The cancellation of exhibitions does not only result in losses for the directly involved actors such as organisers, exhibitors, visitors and service providers, but also has serious macroeconomic consequences.
 Among others, the hotel industry, gastronomy, transport industry, etc. are affected.
-According to calculations by the Institute of the German Trade Fair Industry, the overall economic losses due to the cancellation of trade fairs for 2021 already amount to 19 billion euros; 150,000 jobs are at risk and 3 billion euros in tax revenue will be lost to the treasury.
-In total, trade fair cancellations since March 2020 have led to overall economic losses of 40 billion euros.
+According to calculations by the Institute of the German Trade Fair Industry, the overall economic losses due to the cancellation of exhibitions in 2021 already amount to 24.4 billion euros.
+Since the beginning of the pandemic in March 2020, the damage amounts to 50 billion euros, 165,000 jobs are at risk and 6.7 billion euros in tax revenue will be lost to the treasury.
 Further information:

-The temporary prohibition of trade fairs in Germany and other corona-related measures to restrict contacts will result in serious losses for many companies in the trade fair and event industry.
+The cancellation of trade fairs in Germany and other corona-related measures to restrict contacts have resulted in serious losses for many companies in the trade fair and event industry.
 For this reason, the German Federal Government has been providing extensive support measures, which are being successively supplemented and increased.
 Here you will find an

 overview of the state corona aid.